jasmineelkins/forget-me-not/README.md

 - _DONE_ Build backend & front end with User Auth: Signup & Login
 - _DONE_ Extension can get current user from local storage session
 - _DONE_ New User automatically creates default Newsletter to that user_id
-- _DONE_ Extension can create a new Article for currently logged in user, saving to default Newsletter ("Reading List")
+- _DONE_ Extension can create a new Article for currently logged in user, saving to default Newsletter
 - _DONE_ User can view all saved Articles as "Reading List"
 - _DONE_ Extension shows username OR link to site to log-in
 - _DONE_ Extension has link to open Newsletter web app in new tab